 - Accept credit card, Visa debit card, Mastercard debit card, bank account, PayPal balance or other payment methods from others.

 You are responsible for maintaining adequate security and control of any and all IDs, passwords, personal identification numbers, or any other codes that you use to access your PayPal account and the PayPal services.
 You must keep your mailing address, email address and other contact information current in your PayPal account profile.

 If you primarily need to make purchases and send personal transactions to family and friends, a personal account is probably right for you.
 With a personal account you can do things like:

 - Send personal transactions to and request personal transactions from friends and family.

 - Buy goods and services.

-You can also use a personal account to receive money for the sale of goods and services, but if you plan to use your PayPal account primarily to sell things, you should consider a business account.
-You can convert your PayPal account from a personal account to a business account should circumstances change.
+You can also use a personal account to receive money for the sale of goods and services, but if you plan to use your personal account primarily to sell things, you should consider a business account.
+You can also convert your personal account to a business account should circumstances change.